Jean Danjou

-Jean Danjou (15 April 1828 - 30 April 1863) was a decorated captain of the Foreign Legion in the French Army.
+Jean Danjou (/fr/; 15 April 1828 - 30 April 1863) was a decorated captain of the Foreign Legion in the French Army.
 He commanded the two lieutenants and 62 legionnaires who fought the Battle of Camarón during the French intervention in Mexico, in which he was killed.

 Education

 Jean Danjou was born in Chalabre.
 He enrolled in the École Spéciale Militaire de Saint-Cyr, the foremost French military academy, and graduated from the academy at the age of 20.
 He was assigned to the 51st Regiment of the Line.

 Military career

 In 1852, he transferred to the 2e Régiment Étranger d'Infanterie.
 He was transferred to Algeria, to assist French colonization efforts, including the campaigns of Kabylie.
 He lost his left hand during a mapping assignment, on 1 May 1853, when his musket exploded.
 He designed a wooden prosthetic hand, which he used for the rest of his life.
 Danjou was promoted to 1st lieutenant on 24 December 1853.

 As a 1st lieutenant, Danjou was part of the French army that fought in the Crimean War, and served during the Siege of Sevastopol.
 He was promoted to captain on 9 June 1855.

 His next campaign during the Austro-Sardinian War, where in 1859 he fought in the Battle of Magenta and the Battle of Solférino.

 After serving in Morocco for some time, Danjou was part of the French expeditionary corps sent to Mexico in 1862.
 He was the quartermaster of Colonel Jeanningros, who was in charge of the Foreign Legion regiment in Mexico.
 It was the duty of the Legion to ensure the movement and safety of French supply convoys.

 On 29 April, Colonel Jeanningros was informed that an important convoy was on its way to Puebla with three million francs and material and munitions for the siege.
 Danjou decided to send a company to escort the convoy.
 The 3rd company of the Foreign Regiment was assigned to this mission, but had no officers available.
 Danjou himself took command.
 Two other officers volunteered for this mission: 2nd Lt.
 Jean Vilain, Regimental Financial Officer, and 2nd Lt.
 Clément Maudet, Regimental Colours-Bearer.